radish-es/opensourcelaw/content/courses/Property/materials/week14.md

       and distinguish between those aspects of the doctrine that are settle law and those that are still in flux.
   - objective: >-
+      Identify the dimensions of the emerging right to shelter being driven by the the modern style
+  - objective: >-
       Critically assess how local governments are responding to the obligations imposed by the emerging right to shelter
     explanation: >-